ustart-dev/ustart/docs/docs/datasources.md

 URI="[datasource]://user:pass@example.com:[port]/[dbname]"
 ```

-That is all you have to do in your code to establish a connection.
+That is the minimum you have to do in your code to establish a connection.

+The second argument `options` is passed as is to the underlying library: *Sequelize* or *Mongoose*.

+The third argument `ustartOptions` allows you to customize the behavior of the datasource managed by uStart class.
+At the moment the only option supported is `enableMigration` that allows you to enable the migration for the datasource.
+Read more about it on [Migrations](migrations.md) section.

 ## Relational Databases